100 WOMEN DBA SCHOLARSHIP

 HOW: Students will be asked to fill out an application online and have a teacher or counselor write a letter of recommendation.
 The 100 WOMEN DBA's scholarship committee will evaluate each application based on a quantitative as well as qualitative basis.
 The winners will be announced during each school's end of year award ceremony.
 The deadline for application is last day of February of the scholarship year.

-DONATE - the 100 WOMEN DBA has created a scholarship endowment fund to deliver two awards a year to two students.
+DONATE - the 100 WOMEN DBA has created a scholarship endowment fund to deliver five awards a year to five students.
 The 100 MEN HALL is a 501c3 nonprofit and any donation over $250 may be considered a tax deduction.

 If you would like to contribute to the fund, you may donate by check or online: